Dogukan0101/Front-End_HW2/Readme.md

-This repo is created for the projects of "Orta Seviye Frontend Web Development Patikası"....kıkıjıj
+This repo is created for the projects of "Orta Seviye Frontend Web Development Patikası".